phillycommunitywireless/phillycommunitywireless/content/en/faq.md

 ## How do I sign up to get connected?

-A:If you would like to host a rooftop antenna or a mesh kit in your home, please fill out the [join form](https://docs.google.com/forms/d/e/1FAIpQLSfjx0A9mFxMiXSb1jisgcHFHwTzktsuz4c36Ja1tVOQjjXzow/viewform) and look for an email with next steps.
+If you would like to host a rooftop antenna or a mesh kit in your home, please fill out the [join form](https://docs.google.com/forms/d/e/1FAIpQLSfjx0A9mFxMiXSb1jisgcHFHwTzktsuz4c36Ja1tVOQjjXzow/viewform) and look for an email with next steps.

 If you have any questions, or would like to volunteer with Philly Community Wireless, reach out via email at phillycommunitywireless@gmail.com.

 ## Is this actually free?
 Will it always be free?